go-go-golems/bobatea/ttmp/2025-08-12/03-porting-pinocchio-to-bobatea-timeline-chat.md

   ```

 - Turn-first flows
+  - YAML `messages` switched to `[]string`.
+Loader converts strings to `turns.NewUserTextBlock` and stores them in `PinocchioCommand.Blocks`.
-  - Added `buildInitialTurn(systemPrompt, messages, userPrompt)` and used it in blocking and chat flows.
+  - `PinocchioCommand.buildInitialTurn(vars)` used in blocking and chat flows.
 Blocking mode runs inference on a Turn and converts back to conversation only for output.
-  - Backend gained `SetSeedTurn` and `SetSeedFromConversation`.
-Chat flow now seeds from Turn before auto-submit.
+  - Backend gained `SetSeedTurn` (and can still accept `SetSeedFromConversation` for legacy), and chat flow now seeds from the rendered Turn before auto-submit.

 - Logging and readiness
   - Avoid arbitrary sleeps.
 Use the Watermill router’s `Running()` channel before sending auto-submit messages.